luweiguo511/BankSwitch/README.md

       break;

 ### Build and Flash the Project ###
-Build the project by clicking on the hammer icon in the top left corner of the Simplicity Studio IDE perspectibe.
+Build the project by clicking on the hammer icon in the top left corner of the Simplicity Studio IDE perspective.
 Right-click on the hex file and select Flash to Device... to make the Flash Programmer window appear.
 Note: if a Device Selection window appears, select the correct device.
 Click Program to flash the device.